TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 }
 ```

+# Tweaking the Output

+There are *lots* of configuration options to play with.
+Naturally, I tried a few out.

+I disabled inclusion of the package `README.md`.
+There's lots of stuff in there that isn't relevant to API docs.
+I'll rely on the package documentation TSDoc comment.

-* Can explicitly specify how groups are ordered, putting Components first in the index.
-However, doesn't effect order in Navigation side bar.
-* Unless configure navigation so that groups become an extra nesting layer in the hierarchy ...
+You can explicitly specify how groups are ordered.
+I put "Components" first in the index.
+However, that doesn't effect the order of API items in the navigation side bar.
+Unless you configure the side bar so that groups appear as an additional layer of containers in the hierarchy.

-* Lots of trial and error to work out which options have to go in `packageOptions` and which at top level
-* `groupOrder` and `kindSortOrder` need to be in `packageOptions`, but `navigation` has to be at top level.
+It took lots of trial and error to work out which options have to go in `packageOptions` and which at the top level.
+For example, `groupOrder` and `kindSortOrder` need to be in `packageOptions`, while `navigation` has to be at the top level.

-* Can add additional clickable links to the navigation side bar and top bar to tie output into your site's navigation hierarchy
+You can also add additional clickable links to the navigation side bar and top bar to tie the documentation into your site's navigation hierarchy.

 ```json
 {